Brand development that increases sales velocity, guaranteed.

 According to Edelman, 81% of consumers will not consider buying from brands unless they trust the company.
-These staggering statistics underscore the pivotal role of market positioning for influencing consumer behavior.
+These staggering statistics underscore the pivotal role of market positioning in influencing consumer behavior.
 The good and bad news is that effective product positioning strategies bring endless possibilities for brands seeking to stand out and connect with their target audience.

 Understanding Brand Positioning